skelsec/pypykatz/README.md

 # pypykatz
-Mimikatz implementation in pure Python. -optimized for offline persing, but has options for live credential dumping as well-
+Mimikatz implementation in pure Python.
+Optimized for offline parsing, but has options for live credential dumping as well.
-Runs on all OS's which support python>=3.6
+Runs on all OS's which support python>=3.6.

 ## Installing
-Install it via pip or by cloning it from github.
+Install it via pip or by cloning it from Github.
 The installer will create a pypykatz executable in the python's Script directory.
 You can run it from there, should be in your PATH.

 ### Via PIP